AAA3A-AAA3A/AAA3A-cogs/docs/cog_runcode.rst

 About this cog
 --------------

 A cog to compile and run codes in some languages!
-Use `[p]setrundocs listlanguages` to get a list of all the available languages.
+Use `[p]setruncode listlanguages` to get a list of all the available languages.

 --------
 Commands